List of DOS commands: TYPE

 Displays a file.
 The more command is frequently used in conjunction with this command, e.g. type long-text-file | more.
 TYPE can be used to concatenate files (type file1 file2 > file3); however this won't work for large files—use copy command instead.

 The command is available in MS-DOS versions 1 and later.

 UNDELETE

 Restores file previously deleted with del.
 By default all recoverable files in the working directory are restored; options are used to change this behavior.
 If the MS-DOS mirror TSR program is used, then deletion tracking files are created and can be used by undelete.

 The command is available in MS-DOS versions 5 and later.

 UNFORMAT

 MS-DOS version 5 introduced the quick format option (Format /Q) which removes the disk's file table without deleting any of the data.
 The same version also introduced the UNFORMAT command to undo the effects of a quick format, restoring the file table and making all the files accessible again.

-It is important to note that UNFORMAT only works if invoked before any further changes have overwritten the drive's contents.
+UNFORMAT only works if invoked before any further changes have overwritten the drive's contents.